About the AIPP 2015-2020

 Pollinators are under threat because we have drastically reduced the areas where they can nest and the amount of food our landscape provides for them.
 We can stand back and watch this happen, or we can try to do something.
 The All-Ireland Pollinator Plan is about all of us, from farmers to local authorities, to schools, gardeners and businesses, coming together to try to create an Ireland where pollinators can survive and thrive.

 The Pollinator Plan provides an important framework to bring together pollinator initiatives from the North and South, and is the start of a process by which we can collectively take positive steps to protect our pollinators and the service they provide into the future.
 It is a shared plan of action.
 By working together we can help restore populations to healthy levels.
-The first five-year phase of the Plan aimed to begin bringing about a landscape where pollinators can flourish.

 - Making Ireland pollinator friendly (farmland, public land & private land)